2018 NFL Mock Draft: Patriots draft Brady's heir, Broncos get Lamar Jackson after trade

 18. Seattle Seahawks

-Isaiah Wynn, OG, Georgia.
+Isaiah Wynn, G, Georgia.
 They could also go cornerback here in the aftermath of their decision to release Richard Sherman, but offensive line should remain a priority.
 This is Russell Wilson's team now.
 Time to give him the protection he needs.
 Wynn is the second-best guard in the draft behind Nelson.

 19. Dallas Cowboys